Outdooractive/Leaflet.FeatureGroup.LoadEvents/README.md

 events `"loading"` and `"load"`, for example to display a "tile loading indicator".

-Such plugin do not work yet with `FeatureGroup`, because it does not have any events - especially in conjunction with a `Control` instance ([issue](https://github.com/Leaflet/Leaflet/pull/4530#issuecomment-216559206)).
+Such plugin do not work yet with `FeatureGroup`, because it does not support the `"loading"` and `"load"` events.
+This is particularly an issue in conjunction with a `Control` instance ([issue](https://github.com/Leaflet/Leaflet/pull/4530#issuecomment-216559206)).

 The present plugin derives a new class `FeatureGroup.LoadEvents` that